rust-lang/book/src/ch15-06-reference-cycles.md

 In Listing 15-13, we're going to continue building on the `List<T>` definition from Listing 15-12.
 We've added a `RefCell` to the `Cons` variant's definition so that we can modify a `Cons` instance after we've created it.
-We've also added a `next_item` method to make it convenient for us to access the second item, if we have a `Cons` variant:
+We've also added a `tail` method to make it convenient for us to access the second item, if we have a `Cons` variant:

 <figure>
 <span class="filename">Filename: src/main.rs</span>